You have the right to:

 - Make an Advanced Directive.
 Look at section Advanced Directive for more information.

-- Get care without fear of physical restraint or seclusion used for bullying, discipline, convenience or revenge.
+- Get care without fear of physical restraint or seclusion used for bullying, discipline, convenience, or revenge.

 - Ask for and get information about your medical records as the federal and state laws say.
 You can see your medical records, get copies of your medical records, and ask to correct your medical records if they are wrong.

 - Get services without being treated in a different way because of race, color, birthplace, language, sex, age, religion, or disability.
 You have a right to file a complaint if you think you have been treated unfairly.
-If you complain or appeal, you have the right to keep getting care without fear of bad treatment from your Insurer, providers, or Vital.
+If you complain or appeal, you have the right to keep getting care without fear of bad treatment from your plan, providers, or Plan Vital.

 - Choose an Authorized Representative to be involved in making decisions.